Learning rate adaptive stochastic gradient descent optimization methods: numerical simulations for deep learning methods for partial differential equations and convergence analyses: Convergence analysis of SGD with random learning rates

 \subsection{Convergence in probability to zero}

 We now establish in \cref{prop:convergence_in_probability} our first convergence result for \SGD\ processes with random learning rates.
 In \cref{prop:convergence_in_probability} we think of $g \colon \R^\fd \to \R^\fd$ as the negative gradient of the objective function and as of the random variables $D_n \colon \Omega \to \R^\fd$, $n \in \N$, as random error terms. \Nobs that we assume in \cref{eq:coercivity_for_zero} a certain coercivity property of $g$, but no further conditions such as Lipschitz continuity, which is often used when analyzing \SGD\ processes.
 It should also be pointed out that an objective function whose negative gradient satisfies \cref{eq:coercivity_for_zero} is not necessarily convex.
-The random learning rates $\gamma_n \colon \Omega \to [0 , \infty )$, $n \in \N$, are assumed to be previsible, decreasing, convergent to zero, and not summable.
-It should be noted that we do not require a summability condition like $\sum_{n=1} ^\infty \gamma_n^2 < \infty$, which is common in the analysis of \SGD\ methods.